 Learn with meaning and purpose

-We’ve probably learned the word for “city hall” in at least 10 languages.
-It’s one of those words that seems to come up a lot in language apps/courses but is rarely used in daily life.
+We’ve probably learned the word for “post office” in at least 10 languages.
+It’s one of those words that seems to come up a lot in language apps/courses (i.e. “¿Dónde está la oficina postal?
+(Where is the post office?)”), but in reality the word “post office” is rarely used in daily life.
 While it’s nice to know lots and lots of vocabulary, our time and memory is limited and we should be mindful about what material we decide to learn.

 We recommend only memorizing material that is directly impactful to your life.
 Memorizing big groups of vocabulary items (i.e. exhaustive lists of household objects, clothes, places in the city, random fruits and vegetables, etc.) is much less effective than memorizing words or phrases you use on a daily basis.

-Since it can sometimes be hard to figure out if something is frequently used and worth the effort of learning, we recommend that you ask yourself, “Have I used this word in the last week or will I use it in the next?”
+Since it can sometimes be hard to figure out if a word or phrase is frequently used and worth the effort of learning, we recommend that you ask yourself, “Have I used this word in the last week or will I use it in the next?”

 If you can’t see yourself realistically using the given word or phrase within that time frame, it might not be worth the effort of learning it.